wfx/boss/README.md

 # BOSS
-BOSS is a installer for the "Best Operating System System" Arch linux, what else.
+BOSS is a installer for the "Best Operating System System".
+Arch linux, what else.

 I wrote my repeating reinstalling steps into a simple script.